DarkEnergyProcessor/livesim2_async/docs/Aquashine.md

 * Scissor, which takes letterboxing into account

+* Page switching, ZIP mounting management

+* Configuration management (and command-line switches)

 Architecture
 ============
-AquaShine allows a separate update, draw, and input callbacks in a separate lua script.
-Instead of overwriting `love.update`, `love.draw`, and the others when switching sections, AquaShine simply stores the current section and call it's update, draw, and it's other callback functions.
-Let's call it entry point.
+AquaShine allows a separate update, draw, and input callbacks in a separate Lua script which is called entry point.
+Instead of overwriting `love.update`, `love.draw`, and the others when switching entry pouint, AquaShine simply stores the current entry point and call it's appropriate functions.

 A typical entry point Lua script as follows